Treatment Program Curriculum

 Skill — Willingness

 Emotional intelligence or emotional IQ is the ability to understand, use, and manage your own emotions in a positive way.
 This helps you to relieve stress from your life, communicate effectively with the people you care about, empathize with others, overcome emotional challenges, and defuse conflict.
 All of these skills are very important for people looking to live a happy, healthy life, but they are especially important for people in early recovery.
-We will teach you how to identify and understand your own emotions and how to apply these emotional skills in your daily life.
+We will teach you how to identify and understand your own emotions and to apply these emotional skills in your daily life.

 To teach emotional intelligence, we focus on using DBT techniques like: